viratupadhyay/Cleaningdata-assignment/README.md

 **Here are the steps that must be performed before running the R script:**

 1. Download the zip file from [this URL](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-2. Unzip the file.
+2. Unzip the file in the same folder.
-3. Move ALL of the following files to the SAME DIRECTORY as the R script:
+3. Move the following files to the SAME DIRECTORY as the R script:
 	* `features.txt`
 	* `subject_train.txt`
 	* `subject_test.txt`